dannyedel/personal-firewall/README.md

 If you have a recursive resolver ready, be sure to add it to the whitelist in `dissect-packet.cc` (this will be a command-line option soon™).

+## Known bugs and workarounds

+If you have a buggy DNS server and run into constant 5-second resolve times, try adding `options single-request` to `/etc/resolv.conf` (or `/etc/resolvconf/resolv.conf.d/tail`).